-Keywords in your Meta Description do not make your page rank higher but they are a part of Google SEO.
+Keywords in your Meta description and meta tag do not make your page rank higher, but they are a part of Google SEO.

-Google bolds the keywords that match the search query and this enhances click through rates.
+Google bolds the keywords and keyword phrases that match the search query, and this enhances your click-through rate.

-Your searcher will put in a search query, your title and your URL will have that query in it, and the keyword is in bolded in the compelling meta description.
+Your searcher will put in a search query, andyour title and your URL will have that query in it.
+The keyword is in bold in the compelling meta description.

-Is there any doubt that this article is about vegan?
+Is there any doubt that this article is about being vegan?

 Click thru rate optimized!

-This is why I rely on the Yoast plugin.
-It keeps up with the Google meta description updates and changes for me and keeps me from Googling Meta Description Length every quarter or so.
+This is why I rely on the Yoast SEO plugin.
+It keeps up with the Google meta description updates and changes for me and keeps me from Googling meta description length every quarter or so.

 When you write a description, you need to keep it short, sweet, but meaty all at the same time.
-Include in your meta description your keywords where they naturally flow.
+Include in your meta description your keywords and keyword phrases where they naturally flow.

 Put yourself in your reader’s shoes and ask yourself, why should they read your content instead of the competition?